-Blog posts chronicling our travels throughout Mexico, with an eye toward family-friendly activities & adventures.
+Blog posts and articles chronicling our travels throughout Mexico, with an eye toward family-friendly activities & adventures.

 No matter where you are planning to visit in Mexico or what time of year, it’s important to think about ways you can reduce your impact and better support local communities.
 Here are some ideas for how to tread more lightly and do more good during your travels — in Mexico and beyond.
 (Originally published in Mexico News Daily on April 7, 2022)